 Whilst on board you can choose to listen to a commentary which teaches you a little more about London and the history of the places you pass through.
 This is also available in multiple languages.

-This year at the Design Museum in North London, there is a fantastic exhibition which will appeal to kids who are into skateboarding – or want to get into it!
+This year at the Design Museum in North London, there is a fantastic opportunity that will appeal to kids who are into designing – or want to get into it!
 Why not check it out this October half term in London?

 Also, the museum is located in a great spot for a day out in London.
 The Design Museum is on Kensington High Street, just inside the beautiful and idyllic spot, Holland Park.